mhauri/comics/README.md

 # Comics

-Comics is a simple [robo.li](https://robo.li/) script which pushes your daily dose of commics into your Slack Channel or HipChat Room.
+Comics is a simple [robo.li](https://robo.li/) script which pushes your daily dose of commics into your Microsoft Teams and/or Slack Channel.

-Currently the following Comics are integrated.
+The following Comics are currently integrated.

 - [Garfield](https://garfield.com/)
 - [CommitStrip](http://www.commitstrip.com/en/)